Solomon1533/1dgk.github.io/_drafts/2024-12-31-seen-read-played.md

 Italics, quotation marks: “_Short Story”_

-For TV series, the number of episodes I watched that day are in brackets, where a new high score equals a new low.
+For TV series, the number of episodes I watched that day are in brackets, where a new high equates to a new low.

 ---
 01/12 CLARKSON'S FARM (2)\